pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/intermediate-route/README.md

 Lass: Ideally save 2+ MP for after this fight
 > Potion on 1st Oddish if HP < 6
-- Oddish: MP (HA + PS if 16-18 HP)
+- Oddish: MP
 - Pidgey: HA
-- Oddish: MP (HA + PS if 16 HP)
+- Oddish: MP
-> HA the 2nd Oddish if you leveled early from Moon EXP
+> HA the 2nd Oddish if you leveled early from Moon Exp
 - Teach Thrash in slot 2 over WG

 > If you happen to have 35+ HP and 0 Mega Punches, pick up the [hidden Ether](https://gunnermaniac.com/pokeworld?map=1#288/3) and use it on Mega Punch before using Escape Rope in Bill Menu.